AndreaW8/wav2lip-distillation/README.md

        width="450">
 </p>

 The table above summarizes student models trained with different combinations of KD losses against the pretrained Wav2Lip models from the original [Wav2Lip work](https://github.com/Rudrabha/Wav2Lip).
 Each row reports LSE-D (lower is better), LSE-C (higher is better), and the epoch where validation loss plateaued.
-Configurations that combined channel distillation with SSIM, feature, style, and TV losses achieved stronger lip-sync metrics and earlier plateau epochs than most single-loss models.
+Configurations that combined channel distillation with SSIM, feature, style, and TV losses achieved stronger lip sync metrics than single loss models.
 All KD models include the sync loss, and the Wav2Lip model with GAN was used as the KD teacher model.

 #### Model outputs at 80 epochs